bplmaps/lmec-main-site/content/articles/scott-markley-interview.md

 ---

 > This article is a part of the **Get to Know Your Data** series, where we talk to the people and institutions that create, store, and share geospatial data.
-In this series, we ask about the creation of redlining maps, and what those maps fail to tell us about race and space in US cities.
+In this installment, we ask about the creation of redlining maps, and what those maps fail to tell us about race and space in US cities.

 ### About Redlining Maps